Fort Lowell Park is a 59-acre park, located near Glenn and Craycroft Road, in North-Central Tucson.

 Fort Lowell was a supply base for the United States Army “Apache Campaigns” between 1873 and 1891.
 Following abandonment of the fort in 1891, settlers moved in and used some fort buildings as residences, or stripped the buildings of useful materials.
 By the 1930s, much of the fort had fallen into disrepair or had been sold off.
 After World War II, this area became known as “El Fuerte”.

-Admission to the Fort Lowell Museum is free, but donations are welcome.
+Admission to the Fort Lowell Museum is $3/person.

 Non-covered parking is free and plentiful.